 6. SECURITY OF YOUR PERSONAL INFORMATION

-ATP is strongly committed to ensuring the security of any personal information that we obtain through our Website.
+ATP is strongly committed to ensuring the security of any personal information that we obtain through our Website or otherwise.

 We maintain physical, electronic and procedural safeguards in connection with the collection, storage and disclosure of personal information.
 Only authorised personnel and third party service providers are permitted access to personal information, and that access is limited by need.